and On-Going Services

 Research in the field of Autism indicates the most effective intervention is “Intensive ABA Intervention”, and it is often prescribed by doctors for 25-40 hours per week as per indicated in the published research (see National Autism Standards Report).

-Do we have to commit to 5 days per week and the whole 12 week Summer clinic?
+Do we have to commit to 5 days per week and the whole 6 or 8 week clinic that we choose?

-Commitment to the majority of sessions is very important for your child.
+Yes, commitment to the entire session is very important for your child.

-We do ask that you commit for the majority of sessions in order to allow enough time to provide a therapeutically effective number of trials and behavioral shaping of the new skills that you are seeking for your child.
-We understand that Summer can be a time for traveling and family time.
-Limited session time off can be coordinated with the provider prior to starting sessions.
+We do ask that you commit for the entire session in order to allow enough time to provide a therapeutically effective number of trials and behavioral shaping of the new skills that you are seeking for your child.

 Where will the intervention take place for these short-term clinic sessions?